 1971: The Who achieved their only #1 album in the UK with their fifth studio LP, Who’s Next.

-1972: Elephant’s Memory released their second self-titled album.
+1972: Elephant’s Memory released their self-titled second album.
 Produced by John Lennon, the LP was released on the Beatles’ Apple Records label and contains various contributions by Lennon on guitar and vocals.
 The band had backed Lennon and his wife Yoko Ono on their Some Time in New York City double album earlier that year, and they were often billed as the Plastic Ono Elephant’s Memory Band when they performed with Lennon and Ono on various television shows, albums, and concerts.

 1973: Ringo Starr bought Tittenhurst Park, the 26-room Georgian mansion previously owned by John Lennon and Yoko Ono.